ceu-lang/ceu/docs/manual/v0.30/docs/statements/abstractions.md

 A `void` list specifies that the abstraction has no parameters.

 Code abstractions also specify an output return type.
-A `code/await` may use `FOREVER` as output to indicate that it never returns.
+A `code/await` may use `NEVER` as output to indicate that it never returns.

 A `code/await` may also specify an optional *public field list*, which are local storage entities living in the outermost scope of the abstraction body.